Ohio’s Cellphone-Use & Texting-While-Driving Laws

 Also, drivers who are parked outside a lane of traffic are permitted to text.

-A texting-while-driving violation is a minor misdemeanor in Ohio.
-A conviction carries a maximum $150 fine.
+A texting-while-driving violation is an unclassified misdemeanor in Ohio.
+A conviction carries a maximum fine of:

 Texting and Phone Restrictions for Underage Drivers

 For motorists who are under the age of 18 and driving with a temporary instruction permit or probationary license, all wireless device use while driving is prohibited.
-In other words, the prohibition means no texting, no talking on a cellphone, and no other electronic devices use for these underage drivers.
+In other words, the prohibition means no texting, no talking on a cell phone, and no other electronic device use for these underage drivers.

 Exceptions for Underage Drivers